trivago/gollum/docs/src/gen/formatter/clear.rst

 Clear
 =====

-This formatter erases the content of a message or metadata field.
-When applied to a metadata key, the key will be deleted.
+This formatter erases the message payload or deletes a metadata key.